stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 of a   civilisation,   I felt instinctively, though of what civilisation I could not guess.
 At length he disappeared beyond the farther edge of the mound, as if descending the opposite and unseen slope; and I lowered the glass with a curious mixture of puzzled feelings.
-Compton was looking quizzically at me, and I nodded non-committally, &ldquo;What do you make of that?&rdquo;
-he ventured. &ldquo;This is what we&rsquo;ve seen here in Binger every day of our lives.&rdquo;
+Compton was looking quizzically at me, and I nodded non-committally,  "What do you make of that? " he ventured.
+"This is what we've seen here in Binger every day of our lives. "

-  That noon found me at the Indian reservation talking with old Grey Eagle&mdash;who, through some miracle, was still alive; though he must have been close to a hundred and fifty years old.
-He was a strange, impressive figure&mdash;this stern, fearless leader of his kind who had talked with outlaws and traders in fringed buckskin and French officials in knee-breeches and three-cornered hats&mdash;and I was glad to see that, because of my air of deference toward him, he appeared to like me.
+  That noon found me at the Indian reservation talking with old Grey Eagle--who, through some miracle, was still alive; though he must have been close to a hundred and fifty years old.
+He was a strange, impressive figure--this stern, fearless leader of his kind who had talked with outlaws and traders in fringed buckskin and French officials in knee-breeches and three-cornered hats--and I was glad to see that, because of my air of deference toward him, he appeared to like me.
 His liking, however, took an unfortunately obstructive form as soon as he learned what I wanted; for all he would do was to warn me against the search I was about to make.

-  &ldquo;You good boy&mdash;you no bother that hill.
+   "You good boy--you no bother that hill.
 Bad medicine.
-Plenty devil under there&mdash;catchum when you dig.
+Plenty devil under there--catchum when you dig.
 No dig, no hurt.
 Go and dig, no come back.
 Just same when me boy, just same when my father and he father boy.
 All time buck he walk in day, squaw with no head she walk in night.
-All time since white man with tin coats they come from sunset and below big river&mdash;long way back&mdash;three, four times more back than Grey Eagle&mdash;two times more back than Frenchmen&mdash;all same after then.
+All time since white man with tin coats they come from sunset and below big river--long way back--three, four times more back than Grey Eagle--two times more back than Frenchmen--all same after then.
 More back than that, nobody go near little hills nor deep valleys with stone caves.
 Still more back, those old ones no hide, come out and make villages.
 Bring plenty gold.
 Me them.
 You them.
 Then big waters come.
 All change.
 Nobody come out, let nobody in.
 Get in, no get out.
-They no die&mdash;no get old like Grey Eagle with valleys in face and snow on head.
-Just same like air&mdash;some man, some spirit.
+They no die--no get old like Grey Eagle with valleys in face and snow on head.
+Just same like air--some man, some spirit.
 Bad medicine.
 Sometimes at night spirit come out on half-man&ndash;half-horse-with-horn and fight where men once fight.
-Keep &rsquo;way them place.
+Keep 'way them place.
 No good.
-You good boy&mdash;go &rsquo;way and let them old ones &rsquo;lone.&rdquo;
+You good boy--go 'way and let them old ones 'lone. "

   That was all I could get out of the ancient chief, and the rest of the Indians would say nothing at all.
 But if I was troubled, Grey Eagle was clearly more so; for he obviously